MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-health.md

 > [!IMPORTANT]
 > If you enable the EnableSyncAdminReports setting on devices that don't meet the [requirements](#requirements), it will have no effect.
 The app won't send reports.

 1. Confirm that the sync app is on the Insiders or Production ring.

+Confirm with Command Prompt:

-Run Command Prompt as an administrator, and then run the following command:
+Windows users should open Command Prompt as an administrator, then run the following command:

     `reg.exe query HKLM\Software\Policies\Microsoft\OneDrive /v GPOSetUpdateRing`

     If the output from the script is **not** `dword:00000000`, your device is on the Insiders or Production ring.

-2. Confirm that the SyncAdminReports setting is applied to the device.
+2. Confirm that the EnableSyncAdminReports setting is applied to the device.
 Run Command Prompt as an administrator, and then run the following command:

     `reg.exe query HKLM\Software\Policies\Microsoft\OneDrive /v EnableSyncAdminReports`